Technological and industrial history of Canada

-The Stone Age: Fire (14,000 BC – AD 1600)
+Stone Age: Fire (14,000 BC – AD 1600)

 The diffusion of technology in what is now Canada began with the arrival of the first humans about 14,000 BC.

 These people brought with them stone and bone tools.
 These took the form of arrowheads, axes, blades, scrappers, needles, harpoon heads and fishhooks used mostly to kill animals and fish for food and skins.
 They also brought fire, which they used for heating their dwellings and for cooking which was done on open fires.
 There were no clay pots or ovens.

 In the Arctic, the Innu used stick frames covered with animal skins for shelter during the summer months, while they built houses made of snow or igloos during the harsh winter.
 On the plains, native peoples used the well known teepee.
 This consisted of a number of poles arranged to form a conical structure which was in turn covered with animal skins.
 In central Canada, the long house was popular.
 This large structure was built from interwoven branches and could house 70 to 80 people.
 Several of these structures would be built together to form a village which was often surrounded by a palisade of logs stuck vertically into the ground as protection from hostile tribes.
 On the west coast, native peoples constructed dwellings made from heavy timber.
 These structures were built near the water's edge and were often decorated with elaborate and elegant carved images.

 Transportation techniques were simple.
 The aboriginal peoples did not have the wheel, horses or the sail.
 The paddle powered canoe was the most common means of transport and was especially practical during the summer, considering the large number of lakes and rivers that characterized the topography.
 The dugout was favoured in the waters off the west coast.
 Summer travel also saw use of the travois, a simple type of sled that was pulled over the ground by a dog and used to transport a light load.
 In the winter snow shoes made walking in the deep snow practical.
 Winter transport in the Arctic made use of dog teams, and in warmer summer months, use of kayaks was common.